MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/syms-cdm.md

 ## How to read from SyMS?

-1. Create and mount SyMS adapter to cropus.
+1. Create and mount SyMS adapter to corpus.
     ```csharp
     SymsAdapter adapter = new SymsAdapter("<symsworkspaceName>.dev.azuresynapse-dogfood.net","<tenantid>","<clientId>","<Secret>");